 When the user selects multiple weeks, months, or quarters the results for Marketing Channels and Marketing Programs' reports are as follows:

-- 2 or more weeks – trend by week unless a day is selected then trend by day.
+- Two or more weeks – trend by week unless a day is selected, then trend by day.

 - when a single week date range is selected - trend by day (= 7 days)